 Quality-wise, the scale should be superior to the CoastLine or Coffee Gator, which means you’ll end up paying more.
 After all, you’re going to need more precision and a faster response time.

-You’ll make brewing a lot easier if you accurately weigh the amount of coffee you need, use the timer to control the blooming phase and then keep a close eye on the rest of the brewing process.
+You’ll make your life a lot easier if you accurately weigh the amount of coffee you need, use the timer to monitor the blooming phase and then keep a close eye on the rest of the brewing process.

 As I mentioned, I don’t have a problem with sluggishness here, and I don’t see what there is against the CoastLine coffee scale or similarly priced models.
-As long as it’s not a kitchen scale (OK, I guess that would be in a pinch), you’ll be fine with any model.
+As long as it’s not a kitchen scale (OK, I guess that would do in a pinch), you’ll be fine with any model.

 Just pay attention to the total measurable weight and factor in the equipment.
 You’ll also want to make sure the jug is completely on the scale and within the measurement-sensitive range.

 Coffee Dosing Without a Scale: When Is a Spoon Good Enough?

 So, how much ground coffee do you need per cup?
 Under the reign of the traditional coffee maker, the answer has always been a heaping tablespoon per cup, plus one for the machine.

 Whenever I employ this method in my coffee maker reviews, I’m amazed that it actually works because I have no idea how much coffee to spoon into the filter.
 Still, a coffee scale to go with a Black and Decker machine?
 Why bother?

 For this test, I went through the trouble of weighing the coffee.
 One heaping tablespoon – in this case, using a fairly finely ground omni-roast Ethiopia Sidamo – equals 5 grams.